-By hosting your own “Ark: Survival Evolved” server, you can design your ARK map precisely to your creativity and liking.
+By starting your own “Ark: Survival Evolved” server, you can design an ARK map precisely to your creativity and liking.

 The “Ark: Survival Evolved” game server application requires at least 6GB of RAM to start.
 Memory requirements increase as the number of connected players increases, as well depending on the activated mods.
 We recommend that you use at minimum a DEV1-L instance for smooth gameplay.

 Connect to your Instance using SSH.

 aptpacket cache and upgrade the software already installed on the Instance:

 The ARK server application requires SteamCMD, a command-line version of the Steam client.
 To install it, the